conan-io/docs/tutorial/creating_packages/add_dependencies_to_packages.rst

 In the :ref:`previous tutorial section<tutorial_creating_packages>` we created a Conan package for a "Hello World" C++ library.
 We used the :ref:`conan.tools.scm.Git()<reference>` tool to retrieve the sources from a git repository.
-So far, our package did not have any dependencies on other Conan packages.
+So far, the package does not have any dependency on other Conan packages.
 Let's explain how to add a dependency to our package in a very similar way that we did in the :ref:`consuming packages section<consuming_packages_flexibility_of_conanfile_py>`.
-We will add some fancy color output to our "Hello World" library using the `fmt
+We will add some fancy colour output to our "Hello World" library using the `fmt
 <https://conan.io/center/fmt>`__ library.

 Please, first clone the sources to recreate this project.
 You can find them in the